The early days : luxurious racing yacht

 Below : the Celt at wharf after launching, in Wilmington, Delaware, circa May 1902.
 The upper deck and roof is not finished, some controls and ventilators are to be installed.
 Note the two men who are painting flowery details on the prow.
 These yacht-building techniques were typic of the time.

 Designed by Henry C. Wintringham, a famed yacht designer at the time, the magnificent vessel originally contained two deck houses, visible on the previous picture, made of carved mahogany wood and two masts made out of Oregon pine.
 There were 9 furnished and accessorized staterooms, which were also finished in richly carved mahogany, and had adjoining bathrooms with green tilling and mosaic floor.
 One was for the steward, another for the cooks, two for the crew, one for the owner, three for the guests, and the captain's room on the rear deck house.
 The Celt was equipped with modern plumbing and electric power throughout, had ample light and air, electric fans fitted to the portholes, plus in every state room : an icebox, a large berth, a chest of drawers, a dressing table and a wardrobe.
 Later, according to testimonies, guests found the yacht very pleasant and luxurious.
 In a remarkable time the workers delivered the yacht to its owner, John Rogers Maxwell, who paid a total sum of $250,000 for the construction of his new yacht.
-That's the equivalent of 7 million $ today !
+That equals 7 million $ today !

 Above : The Celt after completion, at anchor, most probably in may 1902 during trials near the shipyard.

 Above : The stunningly elegant Celt steaming around Long Island, circa 1903.
+Note the clipper bow, still recognizable more than a century after.

 As an experienced yachtsman and owner of notable racing yachts, — He owned at least 27 boats from 1865 to 1910, mostly sailing schooners, and designed some of them himself — John Rogers Maxwell, also a long time member of the Atlantic Yacht Club and the Corinthian Yacht Club, intended to use the Celt around New York Bay and Long Island Sound as a pleasure craft, a tender for his sailing yachts… It was also a perfect summer home.
 The Celt was the flagship of his racing fleet and one of the emblems of New York yachting, steaming along with Cornelius Vanderbilt's North Star and Alva, J.P.
 Morgan's Corsair III, John Jacob Astor's Nourmahal, Theodore Roosevelt's Mayflower, although much smaller in comparison.
 Furthermore, the Celt, being a typical American turn-of-the-century boat, was considered by some as the toast of the whole New York coastline for nearly a decade.